janis-commerce/aws-listeners/docs/sqs-listener.md

 This is the class you should extend to code your own Listeners.
 You can customize them with the following methods and getters:

 ## Configuration

-If you are working with serverless framework and want to use the serverless-sqs-local plugin you can config the enviroment variable CLOUDWATCH_PREFIX
+In case you want to save logs in cloudwatch in a grouped way, it is recommended to use the following environment variable `CLOUDWATCH_PREFIX`

 ``` yml
 provider: